V-Squared/V-Squared.github.io/diy/parts/boot-disk.md

 ## SSD vs HDD for Boot Disk

 In terms of speeding up a PC, nothing beats value for money over using an SSD.
 As such all our Ready Made Configuration use SSD as Boot Disk.
 At small sizes SSD are even lower cost than HDD.
 For $40 US you can get a 120 GB SSD.
 Enough space for boot disk and and work data.
 If however you want to store large amounts of data, say photos, videos, etc..., then we recommend your Data to be stored on a second HDD for cost reasons.
 Using RAID 5 technology, you can make HDD quite save and fast.
-More about that in the Article ???How to choose your Data Disk???

 ## Why a fast Boot-Disk is so important?

 1. The responsiveness of your computer depends on the responsiveness of the disk which your Operating Systems uses to boot.
-Faster Boot Disk will make your PC feel to you much faster.
+A faster boot disk will make your PC feel like you just bought it, making boot time and loading applications take a matter of seconds.
 2. Installer defaults will assume that your Boot-Disk is the fastest disk in your system and will put caches on the Boot-Disk.
-If your Boot-Disk is not the fastest disk, by default your Apps will run slower.
+If your boot disk is not the fastest disk, by default your Apps will run slower.

 ## Entry Level and Mid Range